e-id-admin/public-sandbox-trustinfrastructure/cookbook/README.md

 ### Alternative variant: Generate DID by providing a seed
 This variant explains how to generate a decentralized identifier (DID) by specifying the seed.
 This is especially useful, when you generate the DID in a non-stable environment, like on your local machine.
 #### 1. Generate seed
-To generate a DID, a seed (string consisting of  32 charachters) is needed which serves as cryptographical proof that you're in possession of the DID.
+To generate a DID, a seed (string consisting of 32 characters) is needed which serves as cryptographical proof that you're in possession of the DID.
 If you don't have a seed available, you can generate one on your own by executing the following script
 ```bash
 bash generate-seed.sh
 ```